haiwera-silk-cd/magento-devdocs/guides/v2.1/get-started/gs-web-api-response.md

 --- | --- | ---
 `code` | The status code representing the error.
 `message` | The message explaining the error.
-`parameters` | Optional.
+`parameters` | 可选.
 An array of attributes used to generate a different and/or localized error message for the client.

 As an example, Magento returns a `code` of `400` and the following `message` when an invalid `sku` value is specified in the call `PUT V1/products/:sku`.